 A small staircase has recently been fitted out to descend to the beach.
 On the way you will pass a large natural swimming pool.
 A few hundred meters further down you will reach the beach.
 The beach is very wild and visitors have started to form fairly poetic pebble pyramids.
 Allow a good hour on site in total if you go down to the beach.

 Continuing the 5 minute drive to Banah Cliff from where you will have a breathtaking view of Batu Bolong.
 Literally it means rock with a hole.
 Very colorful and at the same time very explicit when you see the rock (or its photo) !
-It is this rock that inspired the logo of Warnakali diving center.
+It is this rock that inspired the logo of Warnakali restaurant.

 Going back through Batumadeg and taking a small road on the left, which deserves to be redone, you will get to Kelingking Beach in 20 minutes from Temeling.
 It takes approximately 45 minutes from Crystal Bay.
 The site was still deserted until April 2017 but has grown a lot in recent years.
 You will find several warungs where to drink a fruit juice or eat a nasi goreng.
 Do not ride along the cliff with your scooter, there have already been accidents and death tolls.